Dutch Hit By First Snowstorm In A Decade As Europe Shivers - UrduPoint

 Most parts of the country had between five and 10 centimetres (two and four inches) of snow but some areas received 30 centimetres, public broadcaster NOS said.

-The conditions are so severe that the Dutch government has closed all coronavirus testing centres for several days.
+The conditions were so severe that the Dutch government had closed all coronavirus testing centres for several days.

 - 'Beast from the East' - Up to 10 days of sub-zero daytime temperatures are expected in the Netherlands, raising hopes in the skating-obsessed country that canals will freeze over.